 Ron Chavez is a lifelong resident of the San Francisco Bay Area having attended local schools including the University Of California at Berkeley obtaining a Bachelor of Arts in Political Economy and California State University at Hayward, earning a masters in public administration degree in Public Management.
 Ron worked for many years in real estate and owned a mortgage brokerage company.
 He subsequently received a fellowship from the Non-Profit Housing Association and worked as an affordable housing project manager in San Francisco.
 The last ten years Ron has worked at California Community Builders as a policy advocate focused on promoting homeownership to close the racial wealth gap.

-Hannah studied global development, media, and public policy at UC Berkeley, and is currently getting her Masters of Public Policy at the Goldman School of Public Policy.
+Hannah is currently getting her Masters of Public Policy at the Goldman School of Public Policy.
 She grew up in El Cerrito, but has lived in four other countries since graduating high school through a gap year in Ecuador, studying abroad in Ireland and Chile, and getting her Teaching English as a Foreign Language over a summer in China.
 She got her start in housing policy through a variety of positions at the Berkeley Student Cooperatives, where she lived through the entirety of her undergraduate career.
 She joined California Community Builders in June 2019 to work on housing policy analysis and research.
 She has since expanded her experiences during graduate school through research at the Terner Center for Housing Innovation, and through consultant city planning work.
-Most of all, she enjoys researching homeownership, the need for new development, and alternative models for homeownership.
+Most of all, she enjoys researching homeownership, the need for new development, acquisition/rehab, ADUs, and alternative models for homeownership.
 She is also managing the New Paradigm initiative at CCB in partnership with California Forward.